maxchalk/maxchalk/README.md

 👀 I’m passionate about Problem Solving and Full Stack Web Development

-🌱 I’m a Software Engineer with 3+ years of hands-on experience in building scalable Java and web applications
+🌱 I’m a Software Engineer with hands-on experience in building scalable Java and web applications

 💞️ I’m looking to collaborate on innovative web and enterprise applications